-4.7.2 Post-Sanction Monitoring
+4.7.1 Post-Sanction Monitoring

-(i) It is the primary responsibility of banks to be vigilant and ensure proper end use of bank funds / monitor the funds flow.
-It is, therefore, necessary for banks to evolve such arrangements as may be considered necessary to ensure that drawals from cash credit / overdraft accounts are strictly for the purpose for which the credit limits are sanctioned by them.
-There should be no diversion of working capital finance for acquisition of fixed assets, investments in associate companies/subsidiaries, and acquisition of shares, debentures, units of Unit Trust of India and other mutual funds, and other investments in the capital market.
-This has to be so, even if there is sufficient drawing power/undrawn limit for the purpose of effecting drawals from the cash credit account.
+- (i) It is the primary responsibility of banks to be vigilant and ensure proper end use of bank funds / monitor the funds flow.
+It is, therefore, necessary for banks to evolve such arrangements as may be considered necessary to ensure that drawals from cash credit / overdraft accounts are strictly for the purpose for which the credit limits are sanctioned by them. - (ii) Post sanction follow-up of loans and advances should be effective so as to ensure that the security obtained from borrowers by way of hypothecation, pledge, etc. are not tampered with in any manner and are adequate. - (iii) Accounts showing sign of turning into NPAs: Banks may put in place more stringent safeguards, especially where accounts shows sign of turning into NPAs.
+In such cases banks may strengthen their monitoring system by resorting to more frequent inspections of borrowers' godowns, ensuring that sale proceeds are routed through the borrower's accounts maintained with the bank and insisting on pledge of the stock in place of hypothecation. - (iv) Drawals against clearing cheques should be sanctioned only in respect of first class customers and even in such cases the extent of limits and the need therefore should be subjected to thorough scrutiny and periodical review.
+Banks should not issue banker's cheques/pay orders/demand drafts against instruments presented for clearing, (unless the proceeds thereof are collected and credited to the account of the party) or to borrowers whose accounts are already overdrawn or likely to be overdrawn with the issue of such instruments.

-- (ii) Post sanction follow-up of loans and advances should be effective so as to ensure that the security obtained from borrowers by way of hypothecation, pledge, etc. are not tampered with in any manner and are adequate. - (iii) Accounts showing sign of turning into NPAs: Banks may put in place more stringent safeguards, especially where accounts shows sign of turning into NPAs.
-In such cases banks may strengthen their monitoring system by resorting to more frequent inspections of borrowers' godowns, ensuring that sale proceeds are routed through the borrower's accounts maintained with the bank and insisting on pledge of the stock in place of hypothecation. - (iv) Drawals against clearing cheques should be sanctioned only in respect of first class customers and even in such cases the extent of limits and the need therefor should be subjected to thorough scrutiny and periodical review.
-Banks should not issue banker's cheques/pay orders/demand drafts against instruments presented for clearing, unless the proceeds thereof are collected and credited to the account of the party.
-Further, banker's cheques /pay orders/ demand drafts, should not be issued by debit to cash credit /over draft accounts which are already overdrawn or likely to be overdrawn with the issue of such instruments. - (v) Drawals against clearing instruments should be normally confined to bank drafts and government cheques and only to a limited extent against third party cheques. - (v) Cheques against which drawals are allowed, should represent genuine trade transactions and strict vigilance should be observed against assisting kite-flying operations. - (vi) Drawals against cheques of allied /sister concerns should not be permitted and the facility of drawal against clearing cheques should normally be of temporary nature and should not be allowed on a regular basis without proper scrutiny and appraisal. - (vii) Bills of accommodation nature should never be purchased and the officials responsible for purchase of such bills should be punished suitably.
+- (v) Drawals against clearing instruments should be normally confined to bank drafts and Government cheques and only to a limited extent against third party cheques. - (vi) Cheques against which drawals are allowed, should represent genuine trade transactions and strict vigilance should be observed against assisting kiteflying operations.

-4.7.3 Responsibility
+4.7.2 Responsibility

 - (i) The primary responsibility for preventing misuse of funds rests with the management of banks.
-For the purpose, highest standards of integrity and efficiency are imperative in urban banks, which are the trustees of public money.
-The banks should, therefore, take appropriate steps to review and tighten their internal administration and control measures so as to eliminate the scope for misuse/diversion of funds and malpractices. - (ii) Banks should take serious view of instances of misuse of power, corruption and other malpractices indulged by the members of staff and erring staff members should be given punishments befitting the seriousness of the irregularity.
-Light punishments such as issue of warning, stoppage of increments, transfer, etc. may not prove a deterrent in all cases.
+UCBs should, therefore, take appropriate steps to review and tighten their internal administration and control measures so as to eliminate the scope for misuse/diversion of funds and malpractices. - (ii) Banks should take serious view of instances of misuse of power, corruption and other malpractices indulged by the members of staff and erring staff members should be given punishments befitting the seriousness of the irregularity.
 Quick disposal of enquiries by the banks and award of deterrent punishment would be necessary in all such cases.
-The Board should take more active interest in these matters.